MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ```
 ### 8) Of the flights that departed late, what percentage were attributed to late_ac delays and carrier delays for morning and afternoon departures?
 ![Figure8](https://github.com/user-attachments/assets/c46c364e-e4b5-49f8-a643-3b8a79a2f65c)
+- **Methodology:** Calling back the same CASE statement subquery, we take the percentage of the COUNT of flights
+- **Insights Gained:** Digging deeper into percentages of controllable departure metrics, AA struggles most with carrier delays in the mornings and late aircraft arrivals in the afternoon.
+These numbers insiuate that early carrier delays play a part in creating late afternoon arrivals as the plane attempts to continues its routes through the day.
 ```
 SELECT time_of_day,
 	COUNT(*) FILTER(WHERE departure_delay > 0) AS count_delayed_departures,